Frances Milton Trollope: Return to Europe

 From her return at the age of 50 until her death, Trollope's need of an income for her family and to escape her debts led her to begin writing novels, memoirs of her travels, and other shorter pieces, while travelling around Europe.
 She became well acquainted with elites and figures of Victorian literature including Elizabeth Barrett, Robert Browning, Charles Dickens, Joseph Henry Green and R. W. Thackeray (a relative of William Makepeace Thackeray).

-She wrote 40 books: six travelogues, 35 novels, countless controversial articles, and poems.
+She wrote more than 41 books: six travelogues, 35 novels, countless controversial articles, and poems.
 In 1843, Frances visited Italy and eventually moved to Florence permanently.

 Writing career

 Trollope already gained notice with her first book Domestic Manners of the Americans (1832).
 She gave an unfavourable, and in the opinions of America's partisans, an exaggerated account.
 Her novel, The Refugee in America (1832), expressed similar views, prompting Catharine Sedgwick to respond that "Mrs. Trollope, though she has told some disagreeable truths, has for the most part caricatured till the resemblance is lost."
 She was thought to reflect the disparaging views of American society that were allegedly commonplace at that time among English people of the higher social classes.

 Later Trollope wrote further travel works, such as Belgium and Western Germany in 1833 (1834), Paris and the Parisians in 1835 (1836), and Vienna and the Austrians (1838).
 Among those with whom she became acquainted in Brussels was the future novelist Anna Harriett Drury.